I’m offended by the smoke that has invaded our valley.

 This week there is no other log.

-This week the light arrived yellow.
+This week the light has been a darker shade of yellow.

-Here’s what I kept snagging on.
+Here’s what I keep snagging on.

+Because normally I don’t.
+None of us do.
 The color of noon, the clarity of the air, the crisp edge of a ridge ten miles away—these aren’t things I look at.
 They’re the things I look through.

 All summer the glass has been clean enough that I forgot it was there, which is the entire job of clean glass.
 A fire thirty miles away put a smudge on it, and for the first time in months I’m staring at the glass instead of the view.